nystudio107/nginx-craft/README.md

 6. Tweak any paths that may need changing on your server
 7. Restart nginx via `sudo nginx -s reload`

-If you're using [Forge](https://forge.laravel.com/), use the above file as a guide, making sure to not change any of the directives labeled `# FORGE CONFIG (DOT NOT REMOVE!)` in your existing `.conf` file.
+If you're using [Forge](https://forge.laravel.com/), it takes care of a number of these things for you, but still needs tuning.
+Use the `somedomain.com.conf` file as a guide, making sure to not change any of the directives labeled `# FORGE CONFIG (DOT NOT REMOVE!)` in your existing `.conf` file.

+The same applies for CloudWays, ServerPilot, Homestead, MAMP, etc.

 ## Nginx-Craft Changelog